Jerry Aska

 National Champion

-I learned chess when I was 12 and became the national champion of Antigua and Barbuda in 2018.
-I represented my country at the Batumi World Chess Olympiad that same year as the top performing team member.
-These days I play casually online—you can find me on chess.com as KrisAska1412.
+I learned chess at 12 and became the national champion of Antigua and Barbuda in 2018.
+I represented my country at the Batumi World Chess Olympiad that year as a top-performing team member.
+These days I play casually online — you can find me on chess.com as KrisAska1412.

 Philanthropy